Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-3-persistence.md

 But, I inquired, if they log everything and almost never forget anything, don't Houyhnhnm computing system quickly get filled with garbage?
-No, replied Ngnghm.
+No, replied Ann.
 The amount of information that users enter through a keyboard and mouse (or their Houyhnhnm counterparts) is minute compared to the memory of modern computers, yet, starting from a well-determined state of the system,